efdevcon/pretix-eth-payment-plugin/README.md

     }
     ```
     i.e. `KEY` = `<Network ID>_RPC_URL` and `VALUE` = RPC URL.
 Network IDs can be found [in tokens.py](pretix_eth/network/tokens.py)
-  - "WALLETCONNECT_PROJECT_ID" - WalletConnect requires a project id - you can generate one on https://walletconnect.com/
+  - "Payment receiver address" - Ethereum address at which all payments will be sent to
-4. Under Event, go to Settings -> Upload Wallet Addresses - upload some ethereum addresses
+  - "WalletConnect project ID" - WalletConnect requires a project id - you can generate one on https://walletconnect.com/

 You can now play with the event by clicking on the "Go to Shop" button at the top left (next to the event name)